The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

-Figure \ref{magOffset} shows the afterglow magnitude of Type I GRBs (the same data as in Fig. \ref{magEiso}) plotted against the offset from their host galaxy.
+Figure \ref{magOffset} shows the afterglow magnitude of Type I GRBs (the same data as in Figure \ref{magEiso}) plotted against the offset from their host galaxy.
 Once again, we differentiate between detections and upper limits and secure and insecure redshifts.
-If we concentrate on the secure redshifts only, a clear trend emerges, with larger offsets implying fainter magnitudes.
-This trend once again indicates the probable effect of the density of the circumburst medium on the kinetic energy conversion efficiency and thus the afterglow magnitude.
-For the cases with insecure redshift, the scatter is much larger, with GRB 051227 (faint afterglow centered on the host) and the high-redshift solution of GRB 060121 (extremely bright afterglow with a moderate host offset) being the strongest outliers.
+If we concentrate on the secure redshifts only, a clear correlation emerges, with larger offsets implying fainter magnitudes.
+Another Monte Carlo analysis, using the detections with secure redshifts only (additionally, note that, with the exception of GRB 100117A, the upper limits with secure redshifts all agree with the fit), finds in 30,000 runs: